amoghub/RecyclingRates/README.md

 ## Website

-Click on the website to take a look at the website built for this project!
+Click on the website to take a look at the project!

+*(Website includes data analysis for datasets, visualizations made for comparisons, and code used.)*

 https://kalyanamogh7.wixsite.com/mysite

 # Built With

 Python, Python Libraries:

-matplotlib, pyplot, numpy.
+matplotlib, pandas, pyplot.

 wix.com for website integration.